 Monitoring and Evaluation

-A regular surprise audits and inspection shall be conducted on each vessel at least once every year to ascertain whether systems, policies and procedures manual are properly and effectively implemented and complied by each vessels.
+A regular surprise audits and inspection shall be conducted on each vessel at least once every year to ascertain whether systems, policies and procedures manual are properly and effectively implemented and complied.
 Moreover, a minimum of three (3) vessels shall be audited or inspected per month.

 The audit/inspection team shall be composed of at least three (3) members from either of the following departments: